Overview of CranioSacral Therapy

 - Temporomandibular Joint Syndrome (TMJ)

 Craniosacral therapy is not a massage like relaxation or deep tissue.
 Craniosacral therapy is a form of energy and body work.
 Therapists like myself, who perform CranioSacral Therapy or Craniosacral Massage have undergone specialized training in this technique.

-60 MInute Sessions Include a 15 Minute SOQI Bed Therapy Session for $45.00
+Sessions are usually 60 minutes and Include a 15 Minute SOQI Bed Therapy Session for $45.00

 Please be advised that Appointments are Necessary